- Getting Started

 Virtual interface usage

-Socket files for virtual interfaces generated by Userspace CNI are created on host machine in
+Socket files for virtual interfaces generated by Userspace CNI are created on the host machine in

 /var/run/openvswitch directory.
 This directory has to be mounted into your pod by volume with obligatory name